All Episodes

 Of course I did.

-But in that in that contradictory.
+But in that contradictory, isn't that contradictory?

-No, no, well, see, you're getting back now to context, and you don't know why I said those things.
+No, well, see, you're getting back now to context, and you don't know why I said those things.

-I need to ask your you I want you to honestly answer that.
+I want you to honestly answer that.

 Do you actually think that I believe that I could single-handedly pick the Republican nominee?

-Do you think I actually Absolutely I believe you did that?
+Do you think I actually?

 Yes.